finos/fluxnova-bpm-platform/CONTRIBUTING.md

 A pull request can be submitted as follows:

-1. [Fork the Camunda repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) you are contributing to
+1. [Fork the Flowave repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) you are contributing to
 1. Commit and push your changes to a branch in your fork
-1. [Submit a Pull Request to the Camunda repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-As the *base* branch (the one that you contribute to), select `master`.
+1. [Submit a Pull Request to the Flowave repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+As the *base* branch (the one that you contribute to), select `main`.
 This should also be the default in the Github UI.
 1. In the pull request description, reference the github issue that your pull request addresses.

 # Contribution checklist